ALive-research/Slicer-Liver/Docs/adr/0005-github-actions-ci.md

 ## Decision

-A GitHub Actions workflow at `.github/workflows/ci.yml` runs on every pull request targeting any branch and on every push to `develop`.
+A GitHub Actions workflow at `.github/workflows/ci.yml` runs on every pull request targeting any branch and on every push to `preview` (the publishing branch; see ADR retiring `develop`).
 The workflow defines two jobs:

 1. **`docs-lint`** — fast (~30 s), no Slicer dependency.
 Validates:
    - All `Docs/architecture/**/*.md` Mermaid fences parse cleanly via